AvihaiAdler/GarageManagementService/README.md

 - make sure you have docker up and running
 - navigate to the app root directory using a CLI of your choice
 - run the command `docker-compose -f garage-compose.yaml up` (you can add a `-d` flag to have the app run in the background)
-- if you ran the command with the `-d` flag - in order to shutdown the app run `docker-compose -f garage-compose.yaml down`
+- if you ran the command with the `-d` flag - in order to shut down the app run `docker-compose -f garage-compose.yaml down`

-You can also run the app from your preferred IDE, just make sure you create 3 enbironment variables:
+You can also run the app from your preferred IDE, just make sure you create 3 environment variables:

-- `POSTGRESS_URI` with a URI to your postgress instance (look at `garage-compose.yaml` for a reference should you need any)
+- `POSTGRESS_URI` with a URI to your postgres instance (look at `garage-compose.yaml` for a reference should you need any)
 - `POSTRGESS_USER`
 - `POSTGRESS_PASSWORD`
-  Alternatively you can setup that variable as environment variable on your machine - build the app with gradle (`gradlew assemble`) and run the app through your CLI.
+  Alternatively you can set up that variable as environment variable on your machine - build the app with gradle (`gradlew assemble`) and run the app through your CLI.
+  Running the tests also requires setting up those 3 variables as environment variables.